matthias-reis/carda-gatsby/content/articles/2022/11/interview-with-swedish-post-rock-pioneers-ef.md

 **Anne:** After 20 years of band history.
 When looking back at your releases—I think—"We Salute You, You and You!" is number 13 on your list— If you had the chance to go back in time.
 Is there anything you'd change?

 **Niklas:** Number 13?
 Well, I think, musically, we haven't changed much.
 But of course, there are always situations and choices that could have been interesting to see the outcome of if they took a different turn.
-Like when we decided not to go 110 per cent and instead focused on having more ordinary everyday lives and regular job careers.
+Like when we decided not to go 110 percent and instead focused on having more ordinary everyday lives and regular job careers.
 Play it safe with a stable income.

 ## The Scandinavian sound